Sixmorphugus/marl/README.md

 This fork is not for proposing changes to Marl, rather it exists so I can extend Marl with some features I have a use for personally;
 - Return values from scheduled tasks via a Future being returned from schedule that can be awaited to retrieve the value.
 Comes with an `Event` inside so we don't make a new synchronization primitive.
-- Add task local storage and a way for a fiber to know its task
+- Add a way for a fiber to know its task
 - Waiting on the *state* of a group of tasks (wait for all completed or all suspended or completed) rather than a counter they all act on - using a group passed to the schedule function.
 Groups can contain groups.
 Now all marl primitives (maybe `Mutex`, `WaitGroup` `Event`, `ConditionVariable`) will signal fiber suspension before waiting.
-We need this special "all tasks in group are suspended or completed" detection feature for our compiler to unblock its main thread and go into the "typechecked all we can" state.
-- Task `join` function that takes varargs which can be single Futures or spans of them.

 ## About